radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ![An image showing deleting data source](Media/delete-data-source.jpg)

+>[!warn] When a data source is deleted, all associated schemas (default and added schemas) are also deleted.

 ### Cloning Data Sources
 Cloning a data source allows you to make a copy of the connection information and provide a new name for the data source.
 To clone a data source, navigate to Control Panel > Setup > Data Catalog > Data Sources.
 Select the configured data source in the list and click the clone icon.